 Plainly stated, your renters will pay you more for a nicer place to live.
-That concept has been proven over time and as long as your location remains viable and the rental market in your area remains steady, the renovations you put into your property can come back to you as increased rent payments over time.
-Proactive real estate investors that maintain rental properties continuously improve their holdings not only to have a more attractive property for an eventual sale, but to gradually increase rent payments in the mean time.
+That concept has been proven over time and if your location remains viable and the rental market in your area remains steady, the renovations you put into your property can come back to you as increased rent payments over time.
+Proactive real estate investors that maintain rental properties continuously improve their holdings not only to have a more attractive property for an eventual sale but to gradually increase rent payments in the meantime.

 Take Advantage of Lost Tenants

 While losing the revenue stream rent provides when a tenant moves out of your property is negative, it is also an opportunity to go into the unit and renovate it to command more rent from your next tenant.
 Just as a home buyer looks at common features such as the bathroom and kitchen amenities, so to do renters.
 By adding features to your property like updated appliances or a new dishwasher, you increase the value of your property and the amount of rent you can charge.

 Of course, as you gradually increase the amount of rent you can charge, you also make your real estate property a stronger investment and a more attractive target for buyers should you ever choose to sell the property.
 The number one feature investors look at for an existing property is cash flow and if you can gradually inch that cash flow upwards, you can reap a bigger reward should you decide to eventually sell.

 Be More Proactive Than Reactive

 The common tendency for investors who own rental properties is to be reactive landlords and only fix those things that break and only tend to the needs that are voiced.
 As you maintain your property over time, this can be a losing proposition as you see no benefit from having to replace a toilet for a renter that is locked into a particular rent payment.